-All of these questions suggest why rhetorical analysis can be so useful.
+All of these questions suggest why rhetorical analysis can is anchored in everyday experience.
+It is much more than the analysis of formal speeches.
 What the philosopher Kwame Appiah concluded about philosophers is probably true of rhetoricians as well.
 A rhetorician is “someone who thinks that what goes without saying goes even better with saying.”
-Bringing everyday discourse closer for a more detailed look is almost always rewarding.
+Bringing everyday discourse under closer scrutiny is almost always rewarding.

 Peitho, the goddess of persuasion was the companion of Aphrodite.
 It comes as no surprise that the mythology of love has long been entwined with the mythology of rhetorical seduction.
 Both represent forms of human action that define our species.